-Science North astronomer Steve Dodson summed it up by saying "each Item was designed and made to fill our needs more exactly than involvement will result in Sudbury having a unique, world class observatory for hands-on discovery of the universe."
+Science North astronomer Steve Dodson summed it up by saying, "each item was designed and made to fill our needs more exactly than anything on the market could.
+This kind of community inverteenent will result in Sudbury having a unique, world class observatory for hands-on discovery of the universe."